vaibhavguptahere/Python-7-Streak/Project-5/readme.md

 Welcome to the **File Manager App**! 📁 This is Project #5 of my **Python 7 Streak** 🚀, where I dive deeper into Python with each project.
 This app lets you manage files with ease—whether it's creating, moving, renaming, or deleting files, it's all handled right here!

 ## 📌 Project Overview
-This project uses Python to create a simple and effective file manager, enabling you to perform essential file operations directly from the app.
+This project uses Python to create a simple and effective file manager.
 It’s designed with clean code, intuitive functions, and easy navigation to enhance your file management experience.

 ---